Bruno Streckenbach: Early years

-Nazi Seizure of Power in 1933
+Nazi seizure of power in 1933

 1933 was a huge year for many soon-to-be SS and police officers.
-As some historians have mentioned, for people like Streckenbach, 1933 was the year in which they assumed positions of the Gestapo (Political Police), but also the year which they were put into “leadership positions, posts they would hardly have occupied without the National Socialist seizure of power.”
-Following the Reichstag Fire on 27 February 1933 which the Nazis falsely propagated to be “communist-led,” there was a suspension of constitutional rights in the Weimar Republic, which increased the power of the government.
-Protests occurred and subsequently severe persecution towards left-wing politicians followed the Presidential Decree for the Protection of Volk and State on 28 February.
-In the March 5 Reichstag Elections, the National Socialists won power, although only upon merging with the Deutschnationale Volkspartei.
-After having the majority vote, the Nazi's seized full power.
-Persecution against political opponents and Jews increased, as did incidence of brutal assault, sporadic murder, and arson.
+As some historians have mentioned, for people like Streckenbach, 1933 was the year in which they assumed positions in the Gestapo (Political Police), but also the year in which they were put into “leadership positions, posts they would hardly have occupied without the National Socialist seizure of power.”

+Following the Reichstag Fire on 27 February 1933, which the Nazis falsely claimed to be “communist-led,” President Paul Hindenburg signed the Reichstag Fire Decree suspending constitutional rights in the Weimar Republic.
+In the March 5 Reichstag Elections, the National Socialists won power, although only upon merging with the German National People's Party.
+After winning the majority vote, the Nazis seized full power.
+Persecution against political opponents and Jews increased, as did the incidence of brutal assaults, sporadic murders, and arson.
 It was during this seizure of power that many of the future leaders of the RSHA were given their first positions in the party.

-More than a quarter of the future RSHA leaders had already been police officers in their respective home towns before 1933.
+More than a quarter of the future RSHA leaders had already been police officers in their hometowns before 1933.
 In 1933, almost two-thirds of these men were given political police positions in their towns or cities, or sent to Berlin as a part of the Gestapo Office.
-Streckenbach himself only entered the police force on 31 August 1931 as the leader of the SS-Sturmbanner in Hamburg, Streckenbach's placement as chief of the Gestapo in Hamburg illustrates the “superficiality of professional continuity” – referring to the lack of qualifications many candidates possessed – as some historians characterize the Nazi Party's seizure of power.
-For years, these young radical right-wing militants had been marginalized, but with the rise of the Nazis, they were now given the chance to pursue a career which preserved their radical and violent worldviews, and indeed encouraged such behaviour.
-Historian Bradley Smith argues that the Nazi seizure of power offered these young men, including Bruno Streckenbach, a career which abided by and even enhanced their radicalism, and provided professional advancements which they had failed to receive in their careers up to this point.
+Streckenbach himself only entered the police force on 31 August 1931 as the leader of the SS-Sturmbanner in Hamburg.

+Streckenbach's placement as chief of the Gestapo in Hamburg illustrates the “superficiality of professional continuity” – referring to the lack of qualifications many candidates possessed – as some historians characterise the Nazi Party's seizure of power.
+For years, these young radical right-wing militants had been marginalised, but with the rise of the Nazis, they were now given the chance to pursue a career which not only allowed but encouraged them to act on their radical and violent worldviews, while providing them with professional advances they had failed to achieve before then.